nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The `Logic` component consists of:
 - **`Command` abstract class**.
 The `ExerciseCommand`, `SearchCommand`, `WorkoutCommand`, `ScheduleCommand`, `PlanCommand`, `HelpCommand` and `ExitCommand` extends the `Command` class.
-These classes identify the command action type supplied by the user and also executes the command.
+These classes identify the command action (i.e. create, update, delete and list) supplied by the user and also executes the command.
 The source of these classes can be found [here](https://github.com/AY2122S2-CS2113T-T09-2/tp/tree/master/src/main/java/commands).
 - **`[command name]List` classes**.
 It includes `ExerciseList`, `WorkoutList`,`PlanList` and `DayList`.
 These classes hold the methods